PDB-REDO/libpdb-redo/README.md

   calculate atom radii
 - [libcifpp](https://github.com/PDB-REDO/libcifpp.git), a library containing
   code to read and manipulate macro molecular models in mmCIF and PDB format.
+- [gsl](https://www.gnu.org/software/gsl/), the GNU Scientific Library.
+  Usually you can install this using a package manager on your OS.
+In Debian/Ubuntu the required package is libgsl-dev.
 - [cmake](https://cmake.org)

 Building
 --------

+_NOTE_: The following recipe is a bit out of date.
+My apologies.

 This recipe assumes you're building on a Unix like operating system and will build only static libraries which will be installed in the `.local` folder in your home directory, which means you do not need super user powers to build and install.
 However, this also means you should have the `$HOME/.local/bin` path in your _PATH_ environment variable.